Angle Three™ Small Animal Stereotaxic Instrument

 New!
 Automatic Bregma-Lambda Scaling!

 Several studies around the 1980’s sought to define a way to achieve reproducible stereotaxic accuracy in research animals over a range of sizes.
 The distance between the skull bone sutures Bregma and Lambda was found to have a high correlation with the distance between brain structures in mice, and use as a correction factor for stereotaxic coordinates was suggested (Slotnick and Leonard, 1975).
-Similar findings and suggestions for the rat were also reported (Slotnick and Brown, 1980).
+Similar findings for the rat were also reported (Slotnick and Brown, 1980).

 The anterior edge of the anterior commissure is directly below Bregma in both mice and rats (Paxinos, Watson, Pennisi, and Topple, 1985), and this relationship is maintained with ageing.
 Coordinates of other structures in brain move away from Bregma with ageing.